*All Orders 4/19-4/27 Will Ship 4/28*

 As someone who has lost a close family member to Alzheimer’s, this one hits home the most.

-By consuming olive oil, you potentially reduce your risk of obtaining a neurodegenerative disease.
+You potentially reduce your risk of developing a neurodegenerative disease by consuming olive oil.

 Conclusion: Why Is Olive Oil Good for You?

-TL;DR – Olive oil is a healthy fat, composed of mostly monounsaturated fats.
+TL;DR – Olive oil is a healthy, primarily monounsaturated fat.

-This fat is easily absorbed by our bodies and can promote healthier lifestyles.
+Our bodies easily absorb this fat and can promote healthier lifestyles.

 It’s great for cooking and even better tasting.

-Whether you choose a plain extra virgin olive oil or a flavored one, when it comes to vegetable oil vs olive oil, the decision is a no-brainer.
+Whether you choose plain extra virgin olive oil or flavored olive oils, deciding about vegetable oil vs. olive oil is a no-brainer.

 You’ll be doing yourself (and your heart) a favor by choosing olive oil.